raskovnik/airsense-test/README.md

     flutter run
     ```

 Congratulations!
-You have successfully installed and run the app on Ubuntu and Android/iOS.
+You have successfully installed and run the app.

+## How to use the app
+Once the application opens, it fetches the data from the API, and displays a temperature graph of the sensor from the last 7 days.
+To get updated data of the sensor, pull down to refresh!

 ## App Architecture
 The app uses the BLoC(Business Logic Component) architecture which provides a structured way to separate the presentation layer from the business logic layer.